11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 - Free video training for an in-depth understanding of the software in four languages, including English, French, and Dutch

-- A full-featured bone system that allows you to create cut-out animation using bitmap images or control vector artwork
+- Animation features include a bone system for cut-out animation using bitmap images or control vector artwork and a Skeleton Distortion Layer for bitmap artwork

 - Difficult to grasp at first